AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/05-HTTP-Response.md

 - Status code `500 Internal Server Error` means that **the server crashed while** processing your request.

-- Status code `500 Internal Server Error` is caused either by a **bug of the software** at the server-side, or by an incorrect invocation made by the client.
+This coul be caused either by a **bug of the software** at the server-side, or by an incorrect invocation made by the client.

 - Status code `501 Not Implemented` may be returned when certain **functionality** is not yet **implemented** by the server-side software.